MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 14. If you use flagging or other trail-marking material, you must print your name or FWC customer number on each piece or marker.
 You may set out flagging and trail markers up to 2 days prior to the permitted hunt, and you must remove them on the last day of the permitted hunt.

 15. We allow legally permitted hunters to scout within their permitted zones up to 7 days prior to their permitted hunts.
 You must carry your valid Quota Hunt Permit identifying the permitted hunt zone while scouting.
+You may not possess hunting weapons while scouting.

-16. We allow parking for scouting and/or hunting only along State Road (SR) 3, not within the hunt areas.
+16. We allow parking for scouting and/or hunting only along State Road (SR) 3, but not within the hunt areas or on any road marked as “Area Closed.”

 17. You must be on your stand or in your blind while hunting.